social-media-ethics-automation/book/book_contents/ch05_history/05_antisocial_media.md

 - [Bronies](https://www.theatlantic.com/technology/archive/2020/06/my-little-pony-nazi-4chan-black-lives-matter/613348/) (male My Little Pony fans)
 - much of trolling culture (we will talk more about in Chapter 7: Trolling)

-But one 4Chan user found 4chan to be too authoritarian and restrictive and set out to create a new "free-speech-friendly" image sharing bulletin board, which he called 8chan.
+But one 4Chan user found 4chan to be too authoritarian and restrictive and set out to create a new "free-speech-friendly" image-sharing bulletin board, which he called 8chan.

 ## 8Chan (now 8Kun)

-[8Chan](https://en.wikipedia.org/wiki/8chan) (now called 8Kun) is an image sharing bulletin board site that was started in 2013.
-It has been host to white-supremecist, neo-nazi and other hate content.
-8Chan has had trouble finding companies to host its servers and internet registration due to presence of child pornography, and for being the place where various mass shooters spread their hateful manifestos.
+[8Chan](https://en.wikipedia.org/wiki/8chan) (now called 8Kun) is an image-sharing bulletin board site that was started in 2013.
+It has been host to white-supremacist, neo-nazi and other hate content.
+8Chan has had trouble finding companies to host its servers and internet registration due to the presence of child sexual abuse material (CSAM), and for being the place where various mass shooters spread their hateful manifestos.
 8Chan is also the source and home of the false conspiracy theory [QAnon](https://en.wikipedia.org/wiki/QAnon/)